homer0/projext/documents/engines.md

 - `buildType`: `development` or `production`.
 - `forceRun`: Whether or not the user intends to run the target after building it, even if the target `runOnDevelopment` setting is `false.

-This should return a string with the command(s) the woopack shell script should run in order to generate the bundle.
+This should return a string with the command(s) the projext shell script should run in order to generate the bundle.

 ### Let's create a plugin for browserify

-The first thing is to create the plugin with the naming convention: `woopack-plugin-browserify`.
+The first thing is to create the plugin with the naming convention: `projext-plugin-browserify`.
 Now, we'll create a build engine service for it:

 > This example is just to show how to create the engine, it will only build the target and nothing else.
 Not even include it on an HTML file.